2022

 Westlands Care Home

-Concerns summary Frail, dementia patients at high risk of falls have unsupervised access to hazardous gardens due to open doors and distracted staff.
+Concerns summary (AI summary) Frail, dementia patients at high risk of falls have unsupervised access to hazardous gardens due to open doors and distracted staff.
 The care home lacks effective exit control or alert systems to prevent vulnerable residents from entering alone.

 All Responded